-This post is created in partnership with Perdue Farms, where I am a Brand Ambassador.
+This post is created in partnership with Perdue Farms, where I am a Brand Ambassador and as a result you get 15% off your entire order by clicking on my links below.
 All of the thoughts and ideas expressed here about this Recipe for Moroccan Rack of Lamb are my own, and I may receive compensation from affiliate links.

 We had the opportunity to spend a wonderful weekend at the luxurious Monarch Beach Resort in Dana Point recently.
 It was Triton’s birthday getaway and we all planned a COVID-safe road trip to celebrate!
 During our stay, we had the opportunity to sample Chef Gregory Noble’s recipe for Moroccan Rack of Lamb at the resort’s AVEO Restaurant.
 To say it was out of this world would be an understatement.